 - Shift III – 2:45 a.m. – 7:30 a.m. – Wake up guests at 6:00 a.m. and serve a light breakfast.
-Assist guests in cleaning their mattresses and sleeping area.
+Supervise guests as they clean their mattresses.
 Oversee checkout and give them their sack lunch.
 Clean up the PADS site: put away equipment and supplies; bag up the linens and towels; clean up the breakfast and kitchen areas.
-Send an e-mail report to the coordinators.

 - Food Team – 6:30 – 8:30 p.m.
 A team of four – five volunteers prepare parts of a nutritious meal and serve it to guests – just one meal per month.
 Food prep at home; set up, serve, clean up on site.

 Volunteers are urgently needed for Shift II and Shift III at all sites.
 Please consider offering your time to fill one of these time slots.

 - Laundry Exchange Driver: Transport used linens and towels from a shelter site to the Kendall County Correction Center and return the clean linens and towels to the same site (one time per month; about one – two hours of time).